The Cleanest Collagen Supplements for Skin, Joints, and Workout Recovery in 2026

 10. Live Conscious Collagen Peptides — Best Hormone-Free

-Live Conscious (formerly Live Well) offers a straightforward bovine collagen peptide powder with explicit hormone-free sourcing.
+Live Conscious offers a straightforward bovine collagen peptide powder with explicit hormone-free sourcing.
 Each scoop delivers 11 grams of Types I and III hydrolyzed collagen peptides from grass-fed, pasture-raised cattle.
-The product is third-party tested for purity and potency, and the brand has built a strong direct-to-consumer reputation.
+The formula includes only collagen peptides with no added flavors, sweeteners, or fillers.
+It is Non-GMO, gluten-free, and dairy-free.
+This product carries an active California Proposition 65 warning.

 Dose: 11g collagen + 10g protein per serving (1 scoop)